 Under Martina's direction, service is gently paced, professional and unobtrusive, and a carefully selected wine list perfectly complements the cooking.
 And prices are very fair for the outstanding quality of the whole experience - all of which makes Sheedy's restaurant a must-visit destination for all visitors to the area who love their food (non-residents are made very welcome).

-The same high standards apply at breakfast when an extensive menu is on offer: delicious fresh fruit compôtes and juices; great home-made bread and pancakes; a cheese plate, a fresh fish dish, as well as classic Burren smoked salmon with scrambled eggs.
+The same high standards apply at breakfast when an extensive menu offers delicious foods, such as: fresh fruit compotes and juices; great home-made bread and pancakes; a cheese plate, a fresh fish dish, as well as classic Burren smoked salmon with scrambled eggs.
 Simply gorgeous.